hak5peaks/iOS-Shortcuts-C2/iOS-C2/readme.md

 ```
 command recognition and response is separated by `:` in the example above, if the cilent sents `command1` the SSH server will reply with `1`

 **NOTICE** This file is not created by default, you will need to create the `custom_commands.txt` in the same directory as the `C2.py` and fill in the content.
+If there is no `custom_commands.txt` file default server response is nothing.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6691d881-f2c4-48b2-88df-dc6e29c048d0" alt="Image Description" width="300" height="auto">